blaqice0/Quiqnote/README.md

 # Installation Process
+###### Click on Releases

+***Choose the latest release***
+- Choose either one
+1 Click on Quiqnote.jar
+  - This will download the program only.
+After downloading create a folder called Quiqnote and move the Quiqnote.jar into into it.

+2. Click on Source code (zip)
+  - This will download a zip file
+  - Extract the zip file
+  - You will find Quiqnote-master
+  - Inside the Quiqnote-master, you will see Quiqnote(a folder) and README.md(a file)
+  - Inside the Quiqnote folder inside Quiqnote-master, you will see the Quiqnote.jar(the program)
+  - Move the Quiqnote(the folder in Quiqnote-master folder) to anywhere.
+You can move it into Documents or Desktop on your drive.

+3. Click on Source code (tar.gz)
+  - This will download a tar.gz file
+  - Extract the tar.gz file
+  - You will find Quiqnote-master
+  - Inside the Quiqnote-master, you will see Quiqnote(a folder) and README.md(a file)
+  - Inside the Quiqnote folder inside Quiqnote-master, you will see the Quiqnote.jar(the program)
+  - Move the Quiqnote(the folder in Quiqnote-master folder) to anywhere.
+You can move it to Documents or Desktop on your drive.

+  **Double click on the Quiqnote.jar file in Quiqnote folder to run after doing the following.**

 The program in the "Quiqnote" folder requires Java Runtime Environment(JRE) before it can be run.
 Download JRE for your computer at